 Christmas Pomegranate Cocktail (Makes As Many As You'd Like)

 Blend pomegranate seeds in a blender.
 Pour through a sieve and collect the juice.
 Fill the glass by a third with pomegranate juice and top up with champagne.
 Decorate with a couple of blueberries.

 Cherry and Thyme Champagne Cocktail (Makes 2)

-Drain the juice from a jar of cherries into a saucepan.
-Simmer the juice and a few sprigs of thyme over a low heat for 5 minutes.
+Drain the juice from a 225g jar of cocktail cherries into a saucepan.
+Simmer the juice and a few sprigs of thyme over low heat for 5 minutes.
 Take off the heat and allow to cool.
 Put 2 tbsp of juice into each glass and add a cherry.
 Fill the rest of the glass with champagne and add a sprig of thyme to garnish.

 Festive Cranberry Bellini (Makes As Many As You'd Like)

 Heat 1 300g packet of fresh cranberries over low heat.
 Add 1 tbsp of caster sugar (add more if you want it sweeter) until you create a paste-like consistency.
 Allow to cool and put 1-2 teaspoons into each glass.
 Add Champagne to fill the glass and stir carefully.